Epictetus (English Wikipedia)

 classics.mit.edu

 • The year of his birth is uncertain.
 He was born a slave.
-We do know that he was born early enough to be teaching philosophy by around AD 93, when Domitian banished all philosophers from Rome, because he was among those who left the city.
-He also described himself as an old man to Arrian around 108 AD cf. Discourses, i.9.10; i.16.20; ii.6.23; etc.
+We do know that he was born early enough to be teaching philosophy by around AD 93, when Domitian banished all philosophers from Rome, because he was among those who left the city under that decree.
+Around 108 AD, he described himself to Arrian as being an old man cf. Discourses, i.9.10; i.16.20; ii.6.23; etc.

 • Epictetus, Discourses. i.7.32.